To render the ungraspable graspable

 Dr. Anna Sandgren, Linnaeus University, Sweden

-Anna Sandgren, Phd, Senior lecturer in the Health and caring sciences.
+Anna Sandgren, Phd, Associate professor in the Health and caring sciences.
 She collaborates with Eva Benzein in the Centre for Collaborative Palliative Care and is also involved in the collection of interview data.
 Her network among health care professionals functions as an important channel for research outreach and impact.
 Anna Sandgren will also be responsible for coordination of project activities inviting health care professionals.

 Professor Elena Semino, Lancaster University, UK